WindMillCode/Google/certifications/big_Data/README2.md

 Greetings I am currently going to get several GCP certifications.
 Like share Subscribe to my youtube channel as I do tutorials on the fundamentals and advanced concepts of GCP.
 Any advice for  education and career prospects will be appreciated .  https://www.youtube.com/channel/UCmqEX_zasOf3AQ9vnPkxtjg/

+Greetings I have high interest in becoming a data engineer managing and working with IoT infrastructure.
+I would love a mentorship who can help me build my portiflio and gain the needed certifications and education.
+I also have a youtube channel as I do tutorials on the fundamentals and advanced concepts of GCP, please like share and subscribe at least if you dont have time to mentor. .  https://www.youtube.com/channel/UCmqEX_zasOf3AQ9vnPkxtjg/

 ## Google Cloud Platform Big Data and Machine Learning Fundamentals